 Managed IT Services Pricing Models:

-First of all, as small businesses grow to medium-sized businesses (SMBs), their roots almost always begin with a very humble and lonely IT person.
-This is usually the business owner or a friend of the business that may or may not have formal training as an IT professional, and they do it as a hobby or work with technology in their employment.
+As small businesses grow to medium-sized businesses (SMBs), their roots almost always begin with a very humble IT person.
+This is usually the business owner or a friend of the business, that may or may not have formal training as an IT professional, and they do it as a hobby or work with technology in their employment.

-How do you go about finding the person, or the business that has the right technical expertise credentials for your business?
-You begin by asking other friends or partners who they use and what their costs are.
-But inevitably, you will find the costs are all over the place.
-Why?
+So, how do you go about finding the person or the IT services company that has the right technical expertise credentials for your business?
+You may begin by asking other friends or partners who they use and what their costs are.
+But inevitably, you will probably find that costs are all over the place.
+But why?

 Well, it's because providers of Managed IT Services have to be flexible enough with their services and pricing to meet the needs of small businesses with smaller budgets and then also be able to meet the needs of medium-sized businesses with either a different or larger range of needs.